omarmustafa130/discord-bots/README.md

 # discord-bots
 This repo contains several discord bots coded with python
+Note: these bots need to be running - they are offline at the moment

 ## 1. EncourageBot
 A bot to send you random motivational quotes from Zen Quotes